Help us improve our documentation! Tell us about your experience with this article by filling out this form.

 - Catalog API - Subcollection

-- Catalog API - Category Subcollection
+- Catalog API - Category subcollection

-- Catalog API - Brand Subcollection
+- Catalog API - Brand subcollection

-- Catalog API - SKU Subcollection
+- Catalog API - SKU subcollection

-Collection Beta
+Collections Beta

-Trade policies (Sales channels)
+Trade policies (sales channels)

 Customizing your storefront